 (b) the Director, with the agreement of the network operator, takes possession of the evidence.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (4) If, after notifying the Director of the incident, the network operator becomes satisfied on reasonable grounds that the incident is not a notifiable incident, the network operator must notify the Director of that, as soon as is reasonably practicable.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (5) The requirement to secure physical evidence under subregulation (3) is satisfied if —